5 Steps to Becoming a CPA in Georgia

 2. Take The Uniform CPA Exam

-Once you have earned a bachelor’s degree (120 semester hours) and have completed at least 20 semester hours of credit in upper-level accounting courses, you are eligible to sit for the Uniform CPA Exam.
+You can take the Uniform CPA Exam in Georgia before fulfilling the entire 150 semester hour requirement.
+Once you have earned a bachelor’s degree (120 semester hours) and completed at least 20 semester hours of credit in upper-level accounting courses, you are eligible to sit the exam.
+The additional 30 credits must be earned between the time you take the exam and submit your application for licensure to the Georgia State Board of Accountancy.

 a.
 Go to CPA Examination Services (CPAES), where you may register online or download an application form for the Uniform CPA Exam.